itllsendamsg/100_Ideas/README.md

 **Context:**
 We need to select a web framework in order

-to accelerate the speed the development of
+to accelerate the speed of the development

-the 100 Ideas project.
+of the 100 Ideas project.

 The framework should be as available and popular as possible,